Maulipandya/llm-powered-distributed-system-simulator/results/README.md

 ## Usage

-* CSV file is used for generating plots
+- CSV file is used for generating plots
-* JSON files provide detailed simulation logs and reproducibility
+- JSON files provide detailed simulation logs and reproducibility
 ---

 ## Summary

-This folder contains both:
+This folder contains:

-* aggregated performance metrics (CSV)
+- aggregated performance metrics (CSV)
-* detailed run-level logs (JSON)
+- detailed run-level logs (JSON)

 which support the results presented in the paper.